crunchy-labs/crunchy-cli/README.md

 ## ✨ Features

 - Download single videos and entire series from [Crunchyroll](https://www.crunchyroll.com).
-- Archive episode or seasons in an `.mkv` file with multiple subtitles and audios.
+- Archive episodes or seasons in an `.mkv` file with multiple subtitles and audios.
-- Specify a range which episodes to download from an anime.
+- Specify a range of episodes to download from an anime.

 ## 💾 Get the executable

 ### 📥 Download the latest binaries

-Checkout the [releases](https://github.com/crunchy-labs/crunchy-cli/releases) tab and get the binary from the newest (pre-)release.
+Check out the [releases](https://github.com/crunchy-labs/crunchy-cli/releases) tab and get the binary from the latest (pre-)release.

 ### 🛠 Build it yourself